develephant/coronium-core-docs/docs-src/docs/server/updates.md

-It's a good idea to keep your Coronium Core server up to date with the latest release.
+It's a good idea to keep your __Coronium Core__ server up to date with the latest release.
 To update your server, simply follow the directions below.

 ## Available Updates

 ### 2.6.5 to 2.7.0

-The following will update your Coronium Core 2.6.5 server to version 2.7.0
+The following will update your __Coronium Core__ 2.6.5 server to version 2.7.0

 __Changes__

+  - Internals (nginx, luaJIT, etc.) updated to the latest versions, providing security fixes, better stability, and other enhancements.

+  - New enhancments include __Global Guard__ which will print a warning in the _api.log_ if any global variables are found in your code.
+Because of the nature of a network server, Lua globals can cause critical race conditions to occur on client requests.

 __Added__

+  - [Server plugins](/extending/) to allow a developer to extend the `core` namespace.

+__Updated__

+  - [Email module](/server/modules/email/) (Mailgun) to support the __EU__ region API endpoint, which can be set in the [Webmin](/server/webmin/setup/).

+__Fixed__

+  - A few modules that contained global variables due to lack of sleep.

 <br/>

 <i class="fab fa-digital-ocean"></i> __DigitalOcean Updater__

 !!! danger "Root User Required"
-    You must be logged in as the __root__ user to run the updater or it may fail.
+    You must be logged in as the __root__ user to run the updater or it may fail. __This update requires a server reboot__.

 Paste the following one-liner into your terminal to start the __DigitalOcean__ update: